harrisonized/harrison-functions/README.md

 ## Copyright

 This code is copyright by Harrison Wang in 2019.
-This code is for personal use ONLY.
-I deliberately chose not to include a license, and you certainly do NOT have permission to use it (if you somehow manage to get a copy of it in the first place)!
+This code is for personal use ONLY, not for distribution or profit.